willief/Gooey/README.md

 `pip install tkinter` <br />
 `pip install subprocess`

-From a terminal you can start Gooey with:
+From a terminal you can start Gooey with: <br />
 `python3 gooey.py`